by Dr. Scott Price

 by Dr. Melissa Martiros

-Registrations are now open for the 2017 National Conference on Keyboard Pedagogy, scheduled for July 26-29 in Lombard, IL (a suburb of Chicago).
-This year’s conference will feature many helpful and engaging sessions related to inclusive piano teaching.
-The conference program may be found on the NCKP website.
-We would like to highlight some of these events and encourage all of our readers to attend NCKP 2017!
+Registrations are open for the 2019 National Conference on Keyboard Pedagogy, to be held July 24-27 in Lombard, IL.
+This conference program can be found on the NCKP 2019 website and will feature many helpful sessions related to Inclusive Piano Teachingthat will include workshops, teaching demonstrations, and panel discussions.
+We would like highlight some of these events below and encourage all of our readers to visit us at NCKP!

 We look forward to seeing you in Lombard!